rps-code/hover-cursor/CONTRIBUTING.md

 # Contribution Guidelines

-We appreciate your interest in contributing to magic-cursor!
+We appreciate your interest in contributing to hover-cursor!
 By following these guidelines, you can help us maintain a collaborative and productive open-source community.

 ## Code of Conduct